 In terms of pure coziness, down wins out in most cases.
 It’s super warm and light at the same time, giving you that pillowy feeling that you just won’t get with synthetics.
-For sleeping bags, it’s not even close: the loft of down puts it head and shoulders above synthetic fill in terms of comfort.
+For sleeping bags, it’s not even close: The loft of down puts it head and shoulders above synthetic fill in terms of comfort.
 However, for daily use and with jackets in particular, we often opt for synthetics instead.
-Most down jackets are too warm to wear inside, and outside of the summer, we frequently keep our synthetic jacket on all day.
+Most down jackets are too warm to wear indoors, and outside of the summer, we frequently keep our synthetic jacket on all day.
 The lower warmth and better breathability help indoors, and that makes them the more versatile piece for daily wear.
 Further, synthetic jackets will often have a more sweatshirt-like shell (the Patagonia Nano-Air, for example), rather than the shiny, “swishy” nature of most down shells.

 We consider durability to be a tie, with each insulation having their advantages and disadvantages.
 You won’t want to wear your down jacket around rock or sharp branches, but it’s likely too warm (and not breathable enough) to have it on during activity anyways.
 Treated well, down products should have a very long life (we’re still using our dad’s sleeping bag from the 70s).
 Conversely, synthetic products have a limited lifespan from the start, but most can take a beating much better than down.
 And with either type of insulation, it’s key to treat it well.
 Proper storage is essential, including keeping your jacket or sleeping bag unstuffed in your gear closet.
 Cleaning the item on occasion can help remove oils and dirt.
 For sleeping bags in particular, it’s not a bad idea to use a simple silk liner to prevent your body oils from being in constant contact with the fibers throughout the night.